comapi/comapi-quickstart-webhooks-heroku-ruby/README.md

-# Comapi webhooks quick start for Heroku and Python
+# Comapi webhooks quick start for Heroku and Ruby on Rails
 This is a simple test website for receiving data via Comapi's webhooks that is designed for easy hosting on Heroku.

 Follow the webhooks quick start tutorial in [our docs](http://docs.comapi.com/docs/receiving-data-using-webhooks) to find out how to use it.